syedharishafeez/carma-app/README.md

 Once backend application has started, you can test it by hitting the url **http://BACKEND_IP:BACKEND_PORT**

-### Enhancements
+### TODO
-- We can use ORM rather than the native queries because ORM comes up with different advantages.
+- We will use ORM rather than the native queries because ORM comes up with different advantages.

 ## Frontend
 - cd frontend